Karandh1r/NLP-Project/readme.md

-Performing NER inorder to determine the legal entities of the India court.s
+Performing NER inorder to determine the legal entities of the India court